KovalevichPavel/hairdresser-project/README.md

 Also there are two interfaces for employees:
   1) Manager - The person, who manage all processes(View who works today and etc.)
   2) Hairdressers
-For more info you should check documentation about technologies in file Documentation.pdf
+For more info you should check documentation about technologies in file Documentation.odt